PnP-CM: Consistency Models as Plug-and-Play Priors for Inverse Problems: Experiments

-\paragraph{Ablation Studies.} We conducted an ablation study to disentangle the contributions of momentum and noise injection in our ADMM-based solver.
-Specifically, we compared four variants: (i) baseline PnP-ADMM, (ii) PnP-ADMM with momentum, (iii) PnP-ADMM with noise injection, and (iv) our PnP-CM combining both momentum and noise injection.
-Experiments were performed on the LSUN Bedroom dataset for super-resolution, inpainting, and Gaussian deblurring with $\text{NFE}=4$ and $\sigma_y=0.05$.
+We conducted two ablation studies to disentangle the contributions of momentum and noise injection in our ADMM-based solver.
+The first ablation study compared four variants: (i) PnP-CM without momentum and noise injection, (ii) PnP-CM without momentum, (iii) PnP-CM without noise injection, and (iv) our proposed PnP-CM.
+Experiments were performed on the CelebA-HQ dataset for super-resolution, inpainting, and Gaussian deblurring with $\text{NFE}=4$ and $\sigma_y=0.05$.
 The quantitative results given in \tabref{tab:ADMM_method_comparison} consistently demonstrate that both momentum and noise injection improve reconstruction quality.
-Notably, momentum provides a stronger boost than noise injection across all tasks, establishing ADMM with momentum as the second-best performer after our full method.
-Our approach, which combines both techniques, achieves the best results overall, highlighting their complementary benefits.
+Our second ablation study, provided in \suppref{appdx:second_ablation} examines the effect of momentum across varying NFEs, and shows momentum improves performance primarily in the low-NFE regime with diminishing gains at higher NFEs.